"Being Irish, he had an abiding sense of tragedy which sustained him through temporary periods of joy." W.B.Yeats

 Since 2010, he's been doing less rustic furniture and architectural services and more sculptural work with natural materials.
 Currently, he is working on sculptural collections from bark he gathers from the banks of the Hudson River.
 This is the Anima series-- a collection of figures-- and since 2013, a collection of stone carvings, yet unnamed.

 He regularly teaches workshops on rustic work and creativity.
-He is writing The Nature of Making, an approach to creativity and the creayive unconscious based in archetypal psychology.
+He is writing The Casual Alchemist, an approach to creativity and the creayive unconscious based in archetypal psychology.

-been on the Board of Directors of the Orange
+He has been on the Board of Directors of the

 - Continuing to explore expressive capacity of ephemeral materials/simple tools: carved stones, carved bark, collage and assemblage work.